 Autism is widely misunderstood.
 A 2013 study published in the Journal of General Internal Medicine examined autistic people's experience in healthcare settings.
 On average, the autistic participants reported lower satisfaction with patient-provider communication.

-Most people incorrectly think of autism as a disorder or a medical condition.
+Most people incorrectly think of autism as an illness or a medical condition.
 In her book "Neuroqueer Heresies," autistic professor of psychology at California Institute of Integral Studies Dr. Nick Walker identifies autism as a "genetically-based human neurological variant."

 If neurology is an operating system, most people use Windows, while autistics use macOS or Linux.
 Autism is a neurodivergence, and most autistics are neurological minorities: neurominorities.

 Walker states that autistic people's brains tend "to register more information, and the impact of each bit of information tends to be both stronger and less predictable."
 Therefore, autistic individuals can be disabled by their environments.

 Walker also states that between 1-2% of the human population is autistic.
 It's vital that college and university faculty and staff support autistic students as they navigate higher education systems built for neurotypical minds.

 Here are 10 ways to support autistic college students.